2013 International Criminal Court judges election

 A special election for one judge of the International Criminal Court was held during the 12th session of the Assembly of States Parties to the Rome Statute of the International Criminal Court which took place in The Hague from 20 to 28 November 2013.

 The election became necessary after one judge elected in the 2011 election was unavailable: Anthony Carmona had been elected President of Trinidad and Tobago and had resigned from the bench on 18 March 2013.

-Geoffrey A. Henderson, also from Trinidad and Tobago, was elected in the first ballot after his only opponent had withdrawn.
+Geoffrey A. Henderson, also from Trinidad and Tobago, was elected in the first ballot after his only opponent's candidacy had been withdrawn.

 Background

-The judge elected at this election was chosen to complete the term, until 10 March 2021, of the judge he replaces.
+The judge elected in this election was chosen to complete the term, until 10 March 2021, of the judge he replaced.

 The election is governed by the Rome Statute of the International Criminal Court.
 Its article 36(8)(a) states that "[t]he States Parties shall, in the selection of judges, take into account the need, within the membership of the Court, for: